The assessment is aligned to the Common Core State Standards for Mathematics – Grade 6 – Geometry

 10. The net for the rectangular prism is 4 rectangles with dimensions 8 x 4 and 2 rectangles 4 x 2.
 The surface area for the rectangular prism is the sum of the areas of the rectangles, 4 (8 x 4) + 2 (4 x 2) = 144 square inches.

-Geometry Lesson Plans for 6th Grade
+This post is part of the series: Geometry Lesson Plans for 6th Grade

 - Finding Area by Decomposing Polygons: 6th Grade Lesson